General Admission Documents

 The GMAT is required to be on file with The Graduate College prior to admission consideration for some programs.
 Additional information can be found on each program's catalog or web page.

-The GMAT scores are valid for five years after the exam date and must be sent directly from the testing center.
+The GMAT score is valid for five years after the exam date and must be sent directly from the testing center.
 Scores requested by the student before the deadline, but received by The Graduate College after the deadline, will be considered late.

 English Proficiency Exam Scores

-The Requirements for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) can be found in the International Admission Documents section of this catalog.
+The Requirements for the Test of English as a Foreign Language (TOEFL), Pearson Academic English Language Test (PTE Academic), or International English Language Testing System (IELTS) can be found in the International Admission Documents section of this catalog.